 All correspondence addressed to City Council or requested to be distributed to City Council by the sender is a matter of public record and will be placed on the City of Bexley Website (www.bexley.org) at Public Documents > City Council > Council Correspondence.
 If the subject of the correspondence is not on the Council Agenda, the sender may discuss the issue during Public Comments.
-If the subject of the correspondence is on the Council Agenda, the sender may discuss the issue is addressed during the Council meeting.
+If the subject of the correspondence is on the Council Agenda, the sender may discuss the issue at the time the issue is addressed during the Council meeting.